 This is a guest post by Alan Murray from Computergaga.

-There are many ways to round numbers in Excel.
+There are many ways in which you can round numbers in Excel.
 These techniques will typically involve formatting the values, or using formulas.

-The ROUND function will return a number rounded to a specified number of digits.
+The ROUND function in Excel will return a number rounded to a specified number of digits.

 You can round a number to the right or left of the decimal point.
 So whether you want to round to a specific number of decimals, or to the nearest hundredth, the ROUND function can help.